Fentanyl: Siegfried

 The Siegfried method, initially described in 1978 and later published on The Hive, involves the initial synthesis of N-phenethyl-4-piperidone (NPP).
 This intermediate is reductively aminated to 4-anilino-N-phenethylpiperidine (4-ANPP).
 Fentanyl is produced following the reaction of 4-ANPP with an acyl chloride.
-The Siegfried method was used in the early 2000s to manufacture fentanyl in clandestine laboratories in the USA and other countries.
+The Siegfried method was used in the early 2000s to illicitly manufacture fentanyl in the USA and other countries.